shenanigans/node-surveil/README.md

 surveil
 =======
 Watches a directory for new files and deletions, attempting to delay events until initial file creation is complete.
 Watches files in the directory for changes.
-Ignores subdirectories entirely.
-Also watches files.
-Doesn't care if the watched path doesn't exist yet or disappears/reappears.
+Separates events for child files and directories.
+Also watches single files and doesn't require an alternate API to do so.
+Behaves gracefully when the watched path does not exist yet, emitting `add` with no filename when it appears.

 Shares `stat` calls gathered during early setup so you don't have to duplicate any work `surveil` is already doing.
 This sort of efficiency trick can pay big dividends when querying against spinning rust.

-Provides basic events for subdirectory activity separately from the normal file events and does not apply the filename filters to them.
+Why
+---
+I tried a bunch of existing libs and they all exhibited blocking issues when faced with directories containing lots of files.
+On source examination I found a lot of use of `fs.statSync` and other `Sync` calls.
+This quickly made me disatisfied with the state of the art in Node.js file watching at the time.
+Surveil is **much** more performant in adverse conditions.
+While most watcher libs are designed to support task runners and other applications that can take their time starting up, surveil **never** assumes the caller doesn't care how long something blocks.
+Finally, because surveil was designed on windows and later tested for *nix it boasts (I am boasting, aren't I?) superior cross-platform reliability.

 Installation